mortbopet/Ripes/README.md

   * Real-time assembler for side-by-side comparison of assembly code and (disassembled) binary code

 ## Downloading & installation
+Prebuilt applications are available for Linux, Windows & Mac/OSX.
 No installation is required - all required libraries are packaged with the compiled executable - these are available at the [Releases page](https://github.com/mortbopet/Ripes/releases).
 **It is recommended to use the *continuous releases*, since they contain all of the most-recent bug-fixes.**

 ### Linux